eviltwo/InputGlyphs_Docs/docs/index.md

 ![Title]({{site.baseurl}}/assets/Card.png)

-InputGlyphs is a package designed to display button glyph images (icons) of input devices detected by Unity's InputSystem.
-It is easy to install and designed to allow for the extension of devices and glyph images.
+InputGlyphs is an [open-source](https://github.com/eviltwo/InputGlyphs) package designed to display button glyph images (icons) for input devices detected by Unity's InputSystem.
+It is easy to integrate and designed to allow for extension of devices and glyph images.

 The glyph images in the game will automatically switch according to the device in use.